albacoto/ALBACOTO_GWAS.github.io/README.md

 ```sh
 plink --bfile GWAS-QC7 --allow-no-sex --condition rs4778241 --covar GWAS-QC5.eigenvec --covar-number 1-2  --logistic --out GWAS-QC7_condition
 ```
-and from this calculate again the manhattan and qq plot and look if we have a new most significant SNP.
+and from this calculate again the Manhattan and QQ plot and look if we have a new most significant SNP.